 Meet Our Founders

 Sonja Ebron is a PhD electrical engineer and entrepreneur with a background in utilities and artificial intelligence.
 Debra Slone is a PhD librarian and former library school professor.
 She’s an expert in qualitative data analysis.

 We care because

 we’ve been there

 We have represented ourselves in numerous civil cases, and we know the lay of the land for pro se litigants.
 Why are we always in court?
 Easy — because neither of us will back down from a fight, and there are constant opportunities for fighting in day-to-day living.

-Through literally dozens of cases, we made a simple discovery about lawsuits.
-Sure, we studied the basics of civil procedure and evidence and trial advocacy.
-But the most valuable thing we learned was the power of applying that knowledge as non-lawyers.
-Representing our own interests, we could focus exclusively on winning our cases, without worrying about a reputation or a law license.
+Through dozens of cases, we learned that while representing our own interests, we could focus exclusively on winning our cases, without worrying about a reputation or a law license.
+Rather, we discovered that with a little training and the right tools, we could effectively represent ourselves.

 Sonja tied the company suing her in such knots that they went through three law firms in three years just to get an answer to their complaint.
 They ultimately met Sonja’s settlement demands and dismissed the case.

 In Debra’s last case, her judge granted summary judgment to the company suing her.
 The reversal on appeal was so swift and brutal that the judge recused himself and transferred the case to another judge.